cagintunc/331_final_project/README.md

 ### How It Works

+#### Explanation of `dependencies.sh`

+The `dependencies.sh` script is designed to automate the installation and configuration of essential bioinformatics tools on an Ubuntu-based system.
+It simplifies the process of setting up dependencies required for working with JBrowse2, HTSlib, and related utilities.

+---

+##### **What the Script Does**

+1. **Updates the System**
+   The script ensures that the package manager is up-to-date, allowing it to fetch and install the latest versions of required software.

+2. **Installs Necessary Development Tools**
+   It installs tools and libraries essential for building software, handling compressed files, and managing secure network connections.
+These are foundational for bioinformatics workflows.

+3. **Installs JBrowse CLI**
+   The script installs the JBrowse Command Line Interface (CLI), a powerful tool for managing JBrowse2 instances, which is widely used for genomic data visualization.

+4. **Downloads and Builds HTSlib**
+   HTSlib, a core library for working with high-throughput sequencing data, is downloaded, configured, and compiled.
+This ensures compatibility with the system and enables operations on genomic data.

+5. **Installs Samtools**
+   The script installs Samtools, a critical utility for processing and analyzing sequencing alignment data.

+6. **Performs a Final System Update**
+   A final update ensures that all installed software is current and functioning optimally.

+---

+##### **Purpose of the Script**
+This script reduces manual effort by automating the setup process, ensuring consistency, and minimizing errors during the installation of bioinformatics tools.
+It is particularly useful for users who need a streamlined environment for genomic data analysis.

 #### `db.py`
 The `db.py` script automates the following steps:
 1. **Downloading Data**: Fetch genome sequences in FASTA format and annotation files in CDS or GFF format for SARS and MERS.